 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 853 students took at least one online class at University of California - Santa Cruz.
-This is a decrease from the 1,323 students who took online classes the previous year.
+In 2019-2020, 18,592 students took at least one online class at University of California - Santa Cruz.
+This is an increase from the 748 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|